sktime/sktime/docs/source/developer_guide/add_estimators.rst

 For instance, most textbooks mention ARIMA in the context of forecasting, so in that hypothetical situation it makeas sense to consider the "forecaster" template.
 Then, inspect the template and check whether the methods of the class map clearly onto routines of the estimator.
-If not, another template might be
+If not, another template might be more appropriate.

 The most common point of confusion here is between transformers and other estimator types, since transformers are often used as parts of algorithms of other type.

 If unsure, feel free to post your question on one of ``sktime``'s social channels.
 Don't panic - it is not uncommon that academic publications are not clear about the type of an estimator, and correct categorization may be difficult even to experts.